junkerm/specmate/documentation/specmate-quick-start.md

 - Obtain the latest Specmate relase from the download page.

-- Unzip Specmate to a folder of your choice.

-- On Windows run start.bat, on Linux/Mac run start.sh
+- run java -jar prod-specmate-all.jar --configurationFile /path/to/config/file

 ## Configuration
 Specmate is configured via the file specmate-config.properties.
 You can obtain a sample configuration file from [here](https://github.com/junkerm/specmate/blob/develop/bundles/specmate-config/config/specmate-config.properties).